iterative/mlem.ai/content/docs/command-reference/import.md

 # import

-Create MLEM model or dataset metadata from file/dir
+Create a MLEM model or dataset metadata from a file/directory.

+> This is useful to quickly make existing datasets and
+> model files compatible with MLEM, which can then be used in future
+> operations such as `mlem apply`.

 ## Synopsis